 The early childhood education program prepares candidates to teach children from birth through Grade 3.
-Completion of the program leads to a bachelor of science degree and prepares candidates to pursue an Illinois Type 04 certificate.
-The program consists of: general education, area of concentration, and professional education courses that address requirements for graduation and the state of Illinois' requirements for certification.
+Completion of the program leads to a bachelor of science degree and prepares candidates to pursue a professional educator license with endorsement to teach early childhood education.
+The program consists of general education, area of concentration, and professional education courses that address requirements for graduation and the state of Illinois' requirements for licensure.

-- An early childhood special education letter of approval can be issued only to an individual holding an early childhood certificate (Type 04) or a special preschool-age 21 certificate with an LBS I endorsement (Type 10).
-This approval allows these individuals to teach early childhood special education non-categorical for children up to the age of six.
+- An early childhood-special education letter of approval can be issued only to an individual holding a professional educator license with an early childhood education endorsement or a special preschool-age 21 certificate with an LBS I endorsement.
+This approval allows these individuals to teach early childhood special education for children up to the age of six.

 - The following courses have been approved by the Illinois State Board of Education for satisfying the four required areas of coursework for an early childhood special education approval: